oceantechsun/Randomized-Optimization/README.md

 for each python file, type, without quotes or braces, "vi <program_name>.py" then hit enter in order to open a text editor

-make sure that the url path for the dataset variable is set to the location of the wine dataset if that will be used

 the contraceptive dataset is hosted online and doesnt need its filepath changed.

 Next, for each of the 10 python files included, type, without quotes or braces, "python <program_name>.py" then hit enter